dresnite/dresnite/README.md

 - [NPCDialog](https://github.com/dresnite/npcdialog): PocketMine-MP virion to add dialogs to entities
 - [EasyUI](https://github.com/dresnite/easyui): An easy-to-use form library for PocketMine-MP
 - [Pigify](https://github.com/pigifyapp/pigify-core): A platform to force yourself to save money

+If you're interested in my journey, [follow me on X](https://x.com/dresnite).
+I (try to) post daily content on technology and indie hacking.